 There’s A LOT of communication going on in the world right now, and it’s mostly negative and fear-provoking communication, and it has de-railed even some of the strongest among us.
+During this time managing, remote teams become a very critical job.

 Leadership is a responsibility – CEO’s, business owners, coaches, team leaders, department heads and the like – need to be ensuring they are communicating clearly, regularly and effectively to their remote people and teams.
 They need to ensure that their message is the one that is resonating most powerfully with their people, that it’s constantly cutting through and drowning out the noise of this COVID 19 crisis.